youndon/Flares/src/main/kotlin/AtlasBox/Theory Quantifiers_Regex.md

 ## Theory: Quantifiers

 In regex, there is a group of characters known as **quantifiers**, which define how many times a certain character (or a character class) occurs in a regex pattern.
 A quantifier can follow both a regular character and a special one.
-In general, quantifiers are one of the most essential and important features of the regex language, since they allow a single pattern to match different strings varying in length.
+In FP.general, quantifiers are one of the most essential and important features of the regex language, since they allow a single pattern to match different strings varying in length.

 ##### The list of quantifiers